Dr Ann Allsop

 Justine was born in Perth and grew up in Sydney.
 She graduated from the University of NSW Medical School in 1995 and went on to do her hospital training at Westmead and Prince of Wales Hospital in Randwick.
 Two years of psychiatric training and some time spent doing volunteer work in PNG in paediatrics, obstetrics and gynaecology prepared her well for a career in general practice.

 Completing her post-graduate training in general practice (Fellowship of the Royal Australian College of GPs), and after some time living in Orange, NSW, Justine came to work at General Practice Cremorne in 2003.
-He areas of interest are in mental health, paediatrics and womens’ health.
+He areas of interest are in Mental health, Paediatrics and Womens’ health.
+Justine is also a breast physician and works part-time supervising trainee GP’s

 When not at work, Justine is a busy mum of three.